subki/app_test/README.md

 - API CRUD for Brand, Outlet, Product tables.
   All table have the images, pictures, logo or banner.
 I'm create an additional table for storing these image path.
   You can get these images by call the API /images with filter field by ref_id and table_id
+- API CRUD Documentation.
+You can find in "app_test.postman_collection.json", just import into your postman.
 - Username & password login :
   username : users
   password : user123